Feeling Thorny: Cactus Themed Designs

 Through the Sitting Glass

-Challenging our perceptions of furniture and design, Deger Cengiz’s Cactus Chair examines how visual data affects a user’s experience by eliciting an emotional response that is temporarily discomforting and at the same time challenging.
-The user knows the cactus in safely under the glass, yet might experience a slight hesitation before sitting down–tempted both to sit and avoid it.
-Available in a limited edition of 13 pieces for $3000 from Outdoorz Gallery, the tinted plexiglass chair includes the Barrel Cactus and river stones.
+Challenging our perceptions of furniture and design, Deger Cengiz’s Terrarium Chair examines how visual data affects a user’s experience by eliciting an emotional response that is temporarily discomforting and at the same time challenging.
+The user knows the cactus is safely under the glass, yet might experience a slight hesitation before sitting down–tempted both to sit and avoid it.

 Plant Yourself Down: Chair as Planter